Incremental Transformer Neural Processes: Conclusion

 \section{Conclusion}

-This work introduces the \texttt{incTNP}, a new Neural Process variant designed for streaming settings where efficient context updates are crucial.
+This work introduces the \texttt{incTNP}, a new Neural Process variant designed for streaming settings where efficient context updates are imperative.
 This is achieved by incorporating causal masking and KV caching, and adapting the training strategy to a dense autoregressive objective (\texttt{incTNP-Seq}) which improves training efficiency and stability.
 Empirically, \texttt{incTNP} (especially \texttt{incTNP-Seq}) matches the predictive accuracy of the standard \texttt{TNP-D} across synthetic and real-world benchmarks, while reducing the computational update cost from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$.
-Furthermore, using our proposed metric for ``implicit Bayesianness", we find that in streaming scenarios where the context constantly evolves, \texttt{incTNP} retains a prediction rule that is practically no less Bayesian than \texttt{TNP-D}.
+Furthermore, using our proposed ``implicit Bayesianness'' metric, we find that in one-at-a-time streaming scenarios where the context evolves sequentially, \texttt{incTNP} retains a prediction rule that is practically no less Bayesian than \texttt{TNP-D}.

 Several promising avenues for future research remain.
-First, it would be valuable to analyse \texttt{incTNP}'s robustness to distributional shifts.
-We present a preliminary experiment in \cref{app:distribution_shift}, but a more thorough analysis of how quickly the model adapts to non-stationary environments is warranted.
-Second, the combination of linear-time updates and robust uncertainty estimates makes \texttt{incTNP} an ideal candidate for active learning applications.
-Third, although our tabular experiments demonstrate strong length generalisation (handling $30,000$ points after training on $1024$), further testing is needed to ensure extreme context scaling does not introduce anomalies.
-Finally, although the memory footprint of KV caching was not a bottleneck in our experiments, it may become one at extreme scales.
-Future work could replace the attention backbone with State-Space Models (SSMs)~\citep{gu2024mamba}; their constant-time updates and fixed state size would mitigate both computational and memory constraints, facilitating training and inference with even larger context windows.
+It would be valuable to further analyse \texttt{incTNP}'s robustness to distributional shifts and non-stationary environments, building on our preliminary experiment in \cref{app:distribution_shift}.
+Its linear-time updates and robust uncertainty estimates also make \texttt{incTNP} an attractive surrogate model for active learning scenarios.
+When observation order can be controlled, context-order sensitivity may be exploited to improve performance; we propose a context ordering algorithm as part of our broader analysis of ordering sensitivity in \cref{app:sensitivity_to_context_ordering}.
+Tabular foundation models such as TabPFN~\citep{TabPFNv2} could incorporate \texttt{incTNP}'s incremental framework to support streamed row and column updates.
+Having laid the foundations for analysing the implicit Bayesianness of NPs, future work developing and interpreting consistency measures could provide further insight into the probabilistic coherence of NP updates.
+Finally, although our tabular experiments show strong length generalisation, handling $N_s=30{,}000$ after training on $N_c=1024$, further testing is needed at extreme context scales.
+To address potential KV-cache memory bottlenecks, future work could replace attention with State-Space Models (SSMs)~\citep{gu2024mamba}, whose constant-time updates and fixed state size could enable even larger context windows.